Exception triage, not S&OP scale. Which signal matters now?

 All five run through the same orchestration layer

-Major Tom doesn't replace your SREs, your CSMs, or your product engineers.
-He compresses the time from signal to decision — for all five drains, in the same agent, with the same audit trail, and across a tool stack you already pay for.
+The Captain doesn't replace your SREs, your CSMs, or your product engineers.
+She compresses the time from signal to decision — for all five drains, in the same agent, with the same audit trail, and across a tool stack you already pay for.

 Concrete workflows.
 Concrete outcomes.